 Punctual attendance to classes, laboratories, clinics, or any other activities is compulsory and is the responsibility of each student.
-Student valid absences from class because of attendance at official university meetings, illness, death, or severe illness within the student's family: including the student's parents, spouse, children, grandparents, or siblings, court or judicial citations, and military leave will be given special attention by professors.
-Should the need arise, absences for other reasons shall be discussed with professors and concerned directors.
+Student valid absences from classes because of attendance at official university meetings, illness, death, or severe illness within the student's family: including the student's parents, spouse, children, grandparents, or siblings, court or judicial citations, professional athletic or fine arts activities endorsed by government entities, and military leave will be given special attention by professors.
+Should the need arise, absences for other reasons shall be discussed with professors and concerned academic staff.